Skip to main content

 The following graph shows the annual quantities of TRI chemicals released by electric utilities.

-• Releases from the electric utilities sector decreased by 298 million pounds (-55%).
-This decrease was driven by a 135 million pound (-68%) decrease in air releases and a 129 million pound (-49%) decrease in on-site land disposal.
+• Releases from electric utilities: 333 million pound decrease (-63%).
+This decrease was driven by a 138 million pound (-74%) decrease in air releases and a 153 million pound (-58%) decrease in on-site land disposal.
 Surface water discharges and off-site disposal also decreased, but to a lesser extent.

-• Releases by electric utilities decreased by 9 million pounds (-4%), driven by decreased air releases of sulfuric acid and decreased off-site disposal of metals.
+• Releases from electric utilities: 49 million pound decrease (-20%), driven by decreased air releases of sulfuric acid and decreased off-site disposal of metals.

 Pollution Prevention in the Electric Utilities Sector

-Of the 435 facilities in the electric utilities sector that reported to TRI for 2022, 8 initiated pollution prevention activities to reduce their generation of wastes containing TRI chemicals.
-In this sector, implementing these activities may also lead to reduced greenhouse gas emissions.
-For example, one facility reported that they retired their coal combustion unit, and another facility reported that they are experimenting with biomass alternatives to the fuels currently combusted.
+Of the 388 facilities in the electric utilities sector that reported to TRI for 2023, 19 initiated pollution prevention activities to reduce their generation of wastes containing TRI chemicals.
+For example, one facility reported that they increased the combustion efficiency of their gas turbines, and another facility reported that they are experimenting with biomass alternatives to the fuels currently combusted.

 To find examples of electric utilities’ pollution prevention activities and the pollution prevention barriers they face, visit TRI’s P2 Search Tool.